Go Back Email Link

 To make the stock for the gravy:

-• Reduce heat to medium high.
+• Add 1 Tbsp oil to dutch oven.
 Add onion, carrots, celery, parsley and thyme sprigs, garlic, salt and pepper.
-Cook, stirring frequently, until onion is translucent, about 8 minutes.
+Cook, stirring frequently, until onion is translucent, and vegetables are starting to brown well, about 8 minutes.

 • Stir in wine and bring to a simmer, scraping up all the browned bits on the bottom of the pot.
-Add remaining 4 cups broth and bring up to a simmer over high heat.
-Rescue heat to medium-low, cover, and simmer for 1 hour.
+Add 5 cups broth and bring up to a simmer over high heat.
+Reduce heat to medium-low, cover, and simmer for 1 hour, stirring occasionally.

 • Strain stock through a fine mesh strainer and discard solids.
 Set aside.
-You should have 3 1/2 to 4 cups of stock.
+You should have 4 cups of stock.
 At this point you can refrigerate the stock for up to 2 days.

 To make the gravy: